List of EastEnders characters introduced in 2017: Madison Drake

 Before Bex's performance at the showcase, Madison and Alexandra break a guitar string and when Bex looks for one in the classroom, Madison and Alexandra pin Bex up against a wall.
 Shakil hears the bullying through headphones and intentionally turns up the volume through the soundboard for everyone to hear; exposing them.
 Alexandra and Madison are publicly shamed and humiliated after Louise smugly tells them that they are caught out.
 They are then angrily ordered by Mrs Lund to her office.
 Louise and Bex make statements against Alexandra and Madison to Mrs Lund and Louise realises what they are really like.
 Madison and Alexandra receive external exclusions and are banned from the school prom.
 Alexandra asks Keegan for help to ruin the prom.
 Madison and Alexandra watch the prom from the balcony.
 Travis arranges an area behind the stage with candles for him and Louise.
 Alexandra and Madison turn up and Louise berates them and their actions and Alexandra pushes Louise onto lit candles, setting off the fire alarms and sprinklers.
 Louise is in agony as Mr Pryce and other students help her by cooling the burns with water.
 Keegan is sickened by Madison and Alexandra's actions and drags them onto the stage, where Alexandra denies it being their fault.
 The police arrive to get statements where Madison and Alexandra turn against each other as Alexandra tries to blame Madison.
 Madison and Alexandra are both arrested for GBH and students insult the pair as they are escorted out.
 Mr Pryce visits Bex and Sonia and tells them that Madison and Alexandra will be prosecuted.
 A few days later, Sharon finds out that they have both been expelled from school.

-Development

-Beh's casting in EastEnders was announced on Twitter by her management, Hero Talent Group.
-Alexandra and Madison were called "mean girls" by a writer for What's on TV?, while Duncan Lindsay from the Metro said they are not as "trustworthy" as they seem.
+Madison were called "mean girls" by a writer for What's on TV?, while Duncan Lindsay from the Metro said they are not as "trustworthy" as they seem.
 Lindsay also said that through the young characters, EastEnders "is nailing the representation of the various young characters you find in school environments" and that Beh and Craven "are doing a commendable job with those bitchy characters."
 Their revenge plan against Shakil was called "spiteful" by Sophie Dainty from Digital Spy.
+When Madison and Alexandra began to bully Louise while still pretending they were friends, they spiked Louise's drinks at a party resulting in her collapsing, they were described as "vicious" and "evil teens."
+Beh and Craven hinted that the backstories of their characters could be explored, saying "there's a reason why" their characters are the way they are as "most people who have that kind of lifestyle tend to have a reason behind it."